airamhr9/citrine/README.md

 ### Multiple request types

-When reading a request body, we can specify the content types we support.
+When creating a route, we can specify the content types we support.
 We can support multiple content types in the same endpoint, like an URL encoded form and JSON.
-We can use methods to get the body specifying the accepted content types or the helper methods for JSON.
+If the Content-Type does not match, a 415 error will be automatically sent to the client.
+In the handler however, reading the body is transparent to the Content-Type specified.

 We can also specify whether we want to validate the body when reading it.
 For this feature to work, the request body struct must derive Validate.